 Traveling With a Dog in San Marino

 In case you didn’t know: I have the world’s cutest dog.
-I took him with me on my trip and the reactions to him were similar to the ones we got in Italy: the people in San Marino love dogs and you can take dogs to many places.
+I took him on my trip, and the reactions to him were similar to the ones we got in Italy: the people in San Marino love dogs, and you can take dogs to many places.

-With bigger dogs, it might be a bit trickier, but in general, I would say that San Marino is the dog-friendliest place in the world (even more dog-friendly than Italy).
+It might be a bit trickier with bigger dogs, but in general, I would say that San Marino is the dog-friendliest place in the world (even more dog-friendly than Italy).